aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/_index.md

 ---
 title: SVG Drawing Basics
+description: SVG Coordinate Systems and Units, SVG Basic Shapes, SVG Path Data, SVG text, Basic SVG Transformations, Fills and Strokes in SVG, SVG Embedded Content, SVG Filters and Gradients
+weight: 15
 type: docs
-weight: 15
 url: /net/drawing-basics/
-lastmod: "2020-12-15"
+lastmod: 2020-12-15
-description: SVG Coordinate Systems and Units, SVG Basic Shapes, SVG Path Data, SVG Text, Basic SVG Transformations, Fills and Strokes in SVG, SVG Embedded Content, SVG Filters and Gradients
 ---

 - **[SVG Coordinate Systems and Units](/svg/net/drawing-basics/coordinate-systems-and-units/)**  In this article, you find the description of the workspace of SVG that is defined by the values of the viewport and viewBox attributes.